 Taqueria Amor in Manayunk always has something fun up its sleeve for the holidays, too.
 During its Grinch-themed pop-up, you can still get the delicious Mexican food the restaurant is known for, and you can try their Grinchy cocktails, too.
 If you play your cards right, you may run into the green man himself.

-Stag & Doe is a long-standing tradition in Chestnut Hill running from November 18 through December 31, 2023.
-Events begin on November 18 with the arrival of Santa via firetruck to turn on the lights at Woodmere Art Museum.
-Then on November 25 (Small Business Saturday), you’ll find special promotions among the stores as well as visits by mummers and Santa.
+Holidays on The Hill is a long-standing tradition in Chestnut Hill.
+Events begin on November 23 with the arrival of Santa via firetruck to turn on the lights at Woodmere Art Museum.
+Then on November 30 (Small Business Saturday), you’ll find special promotions among the stores as well as visits by Mummers and Santa.

-The last Wednesday in November and each Wednesday in December before Christmas, stores in Chestnut Hill stay open late to allow for more shopping.
+Every Wednesday between Thanksgiving and Christmas brings Stag & Doe nights.
+Stores in Chestnut Hill stay open late to allow for more shopping.
 There are also special events throughout the neighborhood, including brass quartet performances and appearances by Santa who will be strolling Germantown Avenue.

 Walk under the lights at LumiNature